SlabyG/SlabyGYM/README.md

 * To attract new members
 * To offer affordable range for subscription fees
 * Highlight the range of services provided
-* Improve brand awarnes throughout the website and social media
+* Improve brand awarness throughout the website and social media
-* Increase reveneuw
+* Increase revenue

 3. User Stories

-As a customer visiting the website i would like to:
+As a customer visiting the website I would like to:

 * Be able to navigate throughout the pages of the website
-* Have all neccessary information
+* Have all necessary information
-* Be able to contact the organistation if needed
+* Be able to contact the organisation if needed
 * Clear content and specific
 * Easy to find location and details
-* Have a vast range to sellect form

 As a developer my goals are to:

-* Creat a modern and easy to navigate webpage
+* Create a modern and easy to navigate webpage
 * Easy to understand the webpage
 * Provide the customers with relevant information
 * Ensure that website is suitable for all users including impared user

-As a returned customer i would like to see:
+As a returned customer I would like to see:

 * News with promotions and offers
 * Access to log-in on the website
 * Access to re-edit my details
 * Gym store
-* Access to information based on
+* Access to information based on nutrients and healthy life style

 #### Structure